Competent lawyers who demand a full recovery in your AED liability case

 Some businesses and public places may possess an AED, but for one reason or another, they were not used or able to work.
 If the owner or manager of a business failed to store the kit in an easy and accessible place, did not inform their employees on where to find it or how to use it or did not keep the device properly maintained, they can be held liable in Missouri civil court.

 These cases are complicated, and you need an AED liability lawyer you trust and can depend on to use their legal expertise and litigation skills to help you recover completely.
 You have one opportunity to be made whole again under Missouri civil law.
 You deserve nothing but the best and fiercest legal representation in your Missouri AED lawsuit.
-For the utmost diligence, dedication and tenacity from your AED liability lawyer, hire Burger Law's leading St. Louis injury lawyers immediately.
-Begin at (314) 500-HURT or by filling out this form.
+For the utmost diligence, dedication and tenacity from your AED liability lawyer, hire Burger Law’s leading St. Louis injury lawyers immediately.
+Begin at (314) 500-HURT

 The dangers of heart-related conditions and the effects of AED use are widely known in the medical community.
 On the other hand, there is a disproportionate lack of awareness among the public in St. Louis and Missouri regarding the critical seconds and minutes after cardiac arrest and the policies surrounding AED use.